Recording daily financial transactions

-A bookkeeper would expect to earn a salary in the range of $30,000-$60,000 a year in the US.
+A bookkeeper can expect to earn a salary in the range of $30,000-$60,000 a year in the US.
 However, compensation will widely vary depending on the employer, location, and candidate experience.
 Bigger companies tend to offer better compensation for bookkeepers; this is largely due to the increased volume of transactions and data.
-A multinational corporation will perform hundreds of transactions a second, while a small business might perform less than a hundred in a day.
+A multinational corporation performs hundreds of transactions a second, while a small business might perform less than a hundred in a day.

-Usually, the entry-level salary for both bookkeepers and accountants tend to be similar; however, the earning potential of an accountant tends to increase as their career progress.
+Usually, the entry-level salary for both bookkeepers and accountants tends to be similar; however, the earning potential of an accountant tends to increase as their career progress.
 It is not uncommon for an experienced bookkeeper to make a career transition into accounting or another profession.
-Benjamin Franklin, for example, worked as a bookkeeper at an early age.
 As bookkeepers work closely with raw data, they tend to develop a good understanding of how a business works.

-One way to think about it is that bookkeepers will lay the groundwork for accountants to analyze and prepare financial statements.
-Bookkeeping software assists with the recording of transactions, and generally use built-in data processing tools to help in the preparation of the financial statements and preset transaction classification to improve the transaction recording efficiency.
+One way to think about it is that bookkeepers lay the groundwork for accountants to analyze and prepare financial statements.
+Bookkeepers use software to assist with the recording of transactions and generally use built-in data processing tools to help in the preparation of the financial statements and preset transaction classification to improve the transaction recording efficiency.

 Bookkeeping is the recording of financial events that take place in a company.
 Any process of recording financial data is considered bookkeeping and is the first step of data entry into the accounting system.
 Standard methods of bookkeeping are the double-entry bookkeeping system and the single-entry bookkeeping system.
 Good bookkeeping practices are essential for a business to succeed, especially when it comes to the tax-paying season.